 2. Yogurt And Honey Facials

 According to Svendsen, "the windy, dry, and frigid conditions in the winter exacerbate sensitive and rosacea skin conditions."
 To help combat dry skin and redness, Svendsen recommends a weekly DIY yogurt and honey mask for those with fragile skin, as honey is "very moisturizing," and "the lactic acid in the yogurt gently exfoliates."
-While Svendsen doesn't give us an exact recipe, we recommend using this anti-blemish recipe: one tablespoon greek yogurt mixed with one teaspoon of raw honey.
+While Svendsen doesn't give us an exact recipe, we recommend using this DIY face mask: one tablespoon greek yogurt mixed with one teaspoon of raw honey.

 3. Moisturize With A Banana Peel